Cafe-Variome/Beacon-in-a-box/deploy/README_Dockerless.md

 ```bash
 python -m beacon
 ```
 This command will print the logs and any errors to screen.
-Once you you are happy that your installation is working then you can redirect the logs to a log file and restart the beacon server using a shell script or by disconnecting the process from the terminal window using "&" at the end of the command.
+Once you are happy that your installation is working then you can redirect the logs to a log file and restart the beacon server using a shell script or by disconnecting the process from the terminal window using "&" at the end of the command.

 ```
 python -m beacon &> logfile.log &
 ```

-### Setting the INFO endpoints